 After the conversion to MGM Rewards in February, players saw a hit in tier credit earnings, with the blow temporarily softened by a 2x tier credit promotion that ended April 30.
 The question then became, will they do any other tier credit multiplier promotions or is that going to be it?

-I have a trip scheduled to Vegas for early July; I anticipate this will help me lock down Gold for another year during this trip, something I wasn’t necessarily sure would be possible at the time because of the reduced earnings.
+I have a trip scheduled to Vegas for late September/early October; I anticipate this will help me lock down Gold for another year during this trip, something I wasn’t necessarily sure would be possible at the time because of the reduced earnings.

 Based on my research to date and that of others, it appears that you earn 8 tier credits for every dollar of theoretical loss, regardless of property.
 Under the tier credit multiplier, that will become 16 tier credits per dollar of theoretical loss.
 And for non-gaming spend, the 4 tier credits per dollar of spend will become 8 tier credits.